Search for the production of dark matter candidates in association with heavy dimuon resonance using the CMS open data for pp collisions at $\sqrt{s}$ = 8 TeV: The Mono-Z model

-In the LV scenario, there are two assumed dark states ($\chi_{1}$ and $\chi_{2}$), where $\chi_{2}$ is heavy compared to the mass of Z$^{\prime}$, and the splitting between the the two dark states is enough so that, $\chi_{2}$ can decay into $\chi_{1} + Z^{\prime}$, and $\chi_{1}$ is a final state stable dark fermion.
-Two sets of the masses in this scenario are also introduced in \cite{R1}, in order to make scanning over the masses, as free parameters of the model, more eligible to be handled. equation \ref{lv1} gives the first set of masses that is tuned for relatively light dark matter candidate, the second set is given in equation \ref{lv2}, this case is optimised to heavy dark sector masses compared to the mass scales of Z$^{\prime}$.
+The Feynman diagram, which illustrates this process, is shown in figure \ref{figure:fig1}(b).
+In this scenario, the interaction between the SM fields and the DM fields is introduced by means of the effective coupling between them, the mediator is assumed to be a very heavy (at the TeV scale), hence the interaction approaches a contact interaction.
+There are two assumed dark states ($\chi_{1}$ and $\chi_{2}$), where $\chi_{2}$ is heavy compared to the mass of Z$^{\prime}$, and the splitting between the the two dark states is enough so that, $\chi_{2}$ can decay into $\chi_{1} + Z^{\prime}$, and $\chi_{1}$ is a final state stable dark fermion.
+The sets of masses followed in this case are given in equation \ref{lv1}, the cross section increases with the lower dark matter masses ($M_{\chi_{1}}$) and this benchmark is optimised for relatively light dark matter mass, where the LHC sensitivity is better \cite{R1}.
+For heavier DM masses, applying a benchmark for the EFT such that the mass of $\chi_{2}$ is twice the mass of $Z^{\prime}$ while the mass of $\chi_{1}$ is half it's mass, in this case we lose one order of magnitude in the production cross section, hence, this benchmark is not suitable for our current analysis.

-Considering the third scenario, the interaction between the SM fields and the DM fields is introduced by means of the effective coupling between them.
-The same sets of masses for the LV scenario are applicable in the EFT case.\\